Jang-ot: Characteristics

 The jang-ot is similar to durumagi, or the outer jacket of a hanbok.
 The difference is a jang-ot has a collar (git) and a ribbon for tying (goreum).

 Jang-ot looks like a long coat with its two sleeves and collars.
 It has both outer and inner collars, the outer one is colorful while the inner one is white.
 They are both wide and straight, and called mokpangit (목판깃) and have an overall square shape.
 From the collars comes to both sides two or more ribbon, mainly red or purple, by which the headwear can be grabbed.
 The sleeves have the same width from shoulder to wrist, and has a white cuffs, called geodeulji (거들지 巨等乙只) at the end of them, which is worn rolled up.
 One of the main characteristic of the jang-ot is the mu (무) a different colored trapezoid shape fabric under on the armpit area.
 The purpose of the mu was to make the movements easier, even for using them as a headpiece.
 They did not change the process of the making, and kept this element until late Joseon.
-The front and back panel were long and the were made so that the width expanding till the lower part.
+The front and back panel were long and they were made so that the width expanding till the lower part.
 It was quite a big clothing during the 16th century, but from the mid-17th century the headwear become shorter and narrower thus more stylish.